 The results of the previous analysis explained that the land size factor has a positive-significant effect on productivity.
 This proves that as land size increases, it will increase the productivity of the wineries.
 In agriculture, land tenure for the community is the most important element to improve their welfare.
-The extent of land tenure for farm households will affect the production of farming, which will determine the level of exports (Holden and Otsuka, 2014).
+The extent of land tenure for farm households will affect the production of farming, which will determine the level of exports [43].

-The suitability of these findings is consistent with what was done by Wickramaarachchi and Weerahewa (2018).
 They have questioned the discrepancy between land productivity and plot size in Sri Lanka.
 Noted, there is an inverse relationship between the two caused by the land area has exceeded a certain limit.
-The good news is a comprehensive workforce capacity supported that agricultural productivity.Empirical findings show that the seed factor has a negative-not significant effect on productivity.
+The good news is a comprehensive workforce capacity supported that agricultural productivity.
+Empirical findings show that the seed factor has a negative-not significant effect on productivity.
 This proves that the increase in the seed will reduce the productivity of the wineries.
 Besides the land area, seeds also influenced grape production.
-Agricultural production will affect the inputs that will used in the production process (Darma et al., 2020).
+Agricultural production will affect the inputs that will used in the production process [45].
 The input used is a seed.
 Using seeds causes changes in yield quickly and more productive results.
 Using seeds by garden owners depends on the area of land in use.
 As the area of land use, the number of seeds given will increase.
 Besides the area of land, the use of the seed, the productivity of grapes will also depend on the labor used.